 Does it work with your current style?

 Many of us shop with the imaginary version of ourselves in mind, and trendy items can often bring about thoughts of how we wish we could dress.
-But buying garments and accessories that have no relationship whatsoever to your own current dressing preferences, lifestyle, and figure can only lead to regret.
-Before investing in a trend, make sure it can fit seamlessly into your existing wardrobe.
+But buying garments and accessories that have no relationship whatsoever to your own current dressing preferences, lifestyle, and figure, can only lead to regret.
+Before investing in a trend, make sure it fits seamlessly into your existing wardrobe.
 Can you envision at least three or better yet, five outfits that incorporate the trendy item?
 Can you wear this item to the office and on the weekend?
 Change it up from day to night?

 Is the trend broad?

 There’s a difference between a dressing trend and a trendy garment.
 Trendy pieces that are distinctive, challenging, and stand out pieces that may be wearable after a single season's wear, but pieces that fit within a trend category can be relatively timeless and are more likely to endure.
 Go for the broad strokes: Colours, fibres, and cuts of garment that are deemed "in style" for the season are safer choices for those who don’t like to go “too trendy” but still stay relevant (e.g wearing a black blazer is a broad trend, wearing those with big shoulder pads and lapels might seem like a trend from the 80s).

 Does it align with your personal figure-flattery priorities?

 Does the silhouette of the clothing flatter your figure?
 Do the colours complement your skin tone?
 Some trends appeal to your eye but fight your figure.
 Make sure to seek out trendy items that work with your unique figure in ways that make you feel comfortable and still look good.
 For example, with kaftans, it’s important to balance out your proportions.
 Kaftans are naturally voluminous.
 Streamline that volume with slimline pants, shorts or a slip dress.